jmj3047/myblog/source/_posts/ML_Part1.md

 - Although polynomial regression fits a nonlinear model to the data, as a statistical estimation problem it is linear, in the sense that the regression function E(y|x) is linear in the unknown parameters that are estimated from the data.
 - example

-    Suppose we have a dataset with the following x and y values:

-    x = [1, 2, 3, 4, 5] y = [2, 6, 12, 20, 30]
+    - Suppose we have a dataset with the following x and y values: `x = [1, 2, 3, 4, 5] y = [2, 6, 12, 20, 30]`

-    If we plot these points on a graph, we can see that the relationship between x and y is not linear.
+    - If we plot these points on a graph, we can see that the relationship between x and y is not linear.
 However, we can use polynomial regression to fit a curve to these points.

-    First, we need to decide on the degree of the polynomial.
+    - First, we need to decide on the degree of the polynomial.
 In this case, let’s use a second-degree polynomial (a quadratic equation).
-This means our model will have the form:

-    y = a * x^2 + b * x + c

-    where a, b, and c are coefficients that we need to estimate from the data.
+This means our model will have the form: `y = a * x^2 + b * x + c`, where a, b, and c are coefficients that we need to estimate from the data.

-    We can use the **`polyfit`** function from the **`numpy`** library to estimate these coefficients:
+    - We can use the **`polyfit`** function from the **`numpy`** library to estimate these coefficients:

     ```python
     import numpy as np